• Skip to primary navigation

 Step #4: Systems Improvements – What Can Be Improved

-This step is never-ending because everything can be improved.
-The process that you mapped on in the previous step probably can be improved.
+This step is never-ending because you can always improve everything.
+The process you mapped on in the previous step can probably be improved.
 So, now you need to look at the map you created and answer these questions having in mind the analysis results from the first step of this guide:

 • What do I need to do to spend less time in the execution of the process?